capitalone/DataProfiler/docs/source/profiler.rst

         the default labeler
       * max_sample_size - (Int) The max number of samples for the data labeler
+    * **chi2_homogeneity** - Options for the chi-squared test matrix

+      * is_enabled - (Boolean) Enables or disables performing chi-squared tests for homogeneity between the categorical columns of the dataset.
   * **unstructured_options** - Options responsible for all unstructured data

     * **text** - Options for the text profile